Scott Wedgewood: Dallas Stars

-Nashville Predators and Colorado Avalanche
+Nashville Predators, Colorado Avalanche, and Jennings Trophy

 After three successful seasons with the Stars, having established himself in the NHL as a backup, Wedgewood left as a free agent and was signed to a two-year, $3 million contract with the Nashville Predators on July 1, 2024.
 With an injury to starting goaltender Juuse Saros, Wedgewood made his debut with the Predators in the 2024–25 season opening 4–3 defeat against former club, the Dallas Stars, on October 10, 2024.
 Wedgewood collected 1 win through 5 appearances with the Predators through the opening two months of the campaign before he was traded to divisional opponent the Colorado Avalanche, in exchange for Justus Annunen and a sixth-round selection in the 2025 NHL entry draft on November 30, 2024.
 Wedgewood made his debut in relief for the Avalanche, posting his 50th career win in helping Colorado overcome a 0–4 deficit en route to a 5–4 regulation victory over the Buffalo Sabres on December 3, 2024.
-Providing instant stability to the Avalanche's goaltending, Wedgewood posted his seventh career shutout and first in an Avalanche jersey with a 4-0 victory over his original club, the New Jersey Devils, on December 8, 2024.
+Providing instant stability to the Avalanche's goaltending, Wedgewood posted his seventh career shutout and first in an Avalanche jersey with a 4–0 victory over his original club, the New Jersey Devils, on December 8, 2024.

-After leading the NHL in wins through the early 2025-26 season, posting a 10-1-2 record, he signed a one-year contract with the Avalanche on November 13, 2025, to stay with the team through the 2026-27 season.
+After leading the NHL in wins through the early 2025–26 season, posting a 10–1–2 record, he signed a one-year contract with the Avalanche on November 13, 2025, to stay with the team through the 2026–27 season.
+He recorded his first career assist on a goal by Brock Nelson during a game against the New York Rangers in November 20.
+Following a shutout at the Seattle Kraken on April 16 to conclude the season, Wedgewood and teammate Mackenzie Blackwood won the William M. Jennings Trophy after giving up the fewest goals against, at 197.
+The last member of the Avalanche to win the trophy was Patrick Roy in the 2001–02 NHL season.
+Wedgewood led the league in goals against average (2.02) and save percentage (.921), becoming the first Avalanche goaltender to finish the season as the league leader in both categories.
+He also finished tied for 4th in wins (31) and tied for 3rd in shutouts (4) among all goaltenders.
+He started and won his first playoff game on April 19, 2026, during game one of the Avalanche's first round match-up against the Los Angeles Kings.

+During game two of the Avalanche's series against the Los Angeles Kings during the 2026 Stanley Cup playoffs, Wedgewood saved a penalty shot by Quinton Byfield; he became the second goalie in franchise history to make a save on a penalty shot during the playoffs, after Philipp Grubauer.
+The Avalanche swept the Kings and Wedgewood became the first Avalanche goalie to earn a complete sweep in his first postseason series.